naveenneogi/general/Interview/src/com/workday/README.txt

 a mini stress test of all the algorithms considered.

-5. Synchronization/Locking: I have deliberately left out synchronization/locking issues since one of the patterns I am designing for is for this system to be ready heavy while insertions happening infrequently.
+5. Synchronization/Locking: I have deliberately left out synchronization/locking issues since one of the patterns I am designing for is for this system to be read/query heavy with insertions happening infrequently.
 So, I do not want penalize the reads/queries by introducing synch/lock patterns.
 Of note, however, is that the skipList implementation of mapR is indeed ConcurrentSkipLists, but its usage here does not cause any locking/starvation since each thread has its own ConcurrentSkipLists and not shared across.